udacitydrl/continuous-control/REPORT.md

 An experience is a named tuple consisting of state, action, reward, next state and done, where done flags if the terminated state is reached.
 In addition, Ornstein-Uhlenbeck process is used as well.

-The model can configured differently, for example,  by selecting  different number of hidden layers and choosing different unit sizes for hidden layers.
+The model can be configured differently by different configurations using Config class, for example,  by selecting  different number of hidden layers and choosing different unit sizes for hidden layers.
 After some parameter tuning, actor_units=critic_units=[128, 128] is selected in the final run.

 ## Hyper parameters